 Once you start Doubting yourself doesn’t it feel easier to say silently, to let those negative emotions stop you from ever opening your mouth?
 But if you are trying to overcome Your shyness?
 You have to practice expressing your ideas.

-You can start with something simple. if your friends States with their opinion Just tells them whether you “Agree” or “Disagree”.
+You can start with something simple. if your friend’s States with their opinion Just tell them whether you “Agree” or “Disagree”.
 The point is not to blow them away with some profound answer, all you need to do is say “yes” or “no” and maybe give a little reason why.

 Because people want to hear your ideas, people want you to express yourself.
 You may not realize it but your opinions are as valuable as anyone else’s.

 when you meet someone for the very first time it’s probably gonna be a little awkward.
 I mean, after all, you know nothing about each other, you are complete strangers.
 So a few awkward pauses are totally normal.

 Even the most outgoing people in the world feel awkward at first, but you might imagine something different in your head.